luis-zapata-b/blog/content/en/project/2024-11-22-neural-network/index.en.markdown

 ## Tensors: The Backbone of Neural Networks

 At the heart of neural networks lie **tensors**, multidimensional arrays that generalize matrices to higher dimensions.
-Tensors enable efficient representation and computation of data, which is critical in machine learning.
+They efficiently handle complex data like images, text, or time series, making them critical for machine learning.

-For example, consider the input tensor `x`, which could represent a dataset:
+For instance, a scalar is a rank-0 tensor (a single number), a vector is rank-1 (a sequence of numbers), and a matrix is rank-2 (a 2D grid).
+Consider This 2D input tensor `x`, which could represent a dataset:

 ``` python